thomasreolon/Evolutive-NAS/README.md

 #### SELECTION

 Once we have the 3 scores for each offspring, we select the architectures that were not dominated by others.
 If there are too many offsprings after this selection we further reduce their numbers with the method proposed in .
-This is a \((\mu+\lambda)\) GA because parents can survive multiple generations.
+This is a \((\mu+\lambda)\) EA because parents can survive multiple generations.

 #### DARTS STEP